Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/events/event-2015-08-20/index.md

 ### **12:30   Closing Plenary: Standardization Needs and Next Steps**

 Session Chair: Thomas Stockhammer (Qualcomm Incorporated)

 The session will be a panel discussion.

 The session will summarize the workshop and identify next steps.
 Some aspects that may be discussed:

--          Are standards necessary at all and what aspects should be the focus towards?
+* Are standards necessary at all and what aspects should be the focus towards?

--          What organizations may matter and what aspects should they deal with?
+* What organizations may matter and what aspects should they deal with?

--          How can standards keep track with innovation?
+* How can standards keep track with innovation?

--          How can 5G and OTT video be better connected?
+* How can 5G and OTT video be better connected?

--          What is the role of industry consortia such as DASH-IF, ETSI MEC, UHD Forum, etc.?
+* What is the role of industry consortia such as DASH-IF, ETSI MEC, UHD Forum, etc.?

--          What are the next steps and opportunities:
+* What are the next steps and opportunities?

-        `o`   Mobile World Congress

-        `o`   MPEG#113 Workshop

-        `o`   Other events

 Panelists will be decided at the workshop.